ACTGK/LMSA/README.md

 ### 2.2 Automated Dataset Preparation

-To ensure training scripts is stand alone so Got to the respective and download raw dataset files of DRIVE, CHASE_DB1 and STARE
+To ensure training scripts is stand alone so Got to the respective dataset links and download raw dataset files of DRIVE, CHASE_DB1 and STARE
 Place raw downloads into a folder named `data`, then run:

 ```bash